Nearsoft/jobs/readme.md

 ### Nice to have

-* Experience with Kubernetes Operations (KOPS) and Helm
+* Experience with Kubernetes Operations (kops) and Helm
 * Chef and/or Ansible experience
-* Working knowledge of MySQL(percona) database clusters + mysql sharding
+* Working knowledge of MySQL (Percona) database clusters + MySQL sharding
-* SignalFx, Splunk, ElasticSearch, Nginx, Ubuntu, Apache, LDAP, HAProxy
+* SignalFx, Splunk, Elasticsearch, NGINX, Ubuntu, Apache, LDAP, HAProxy

 </details>